 The general fishing season opens May 25.
-Seasons at Yellowstone Lake and other areas open June 15.
-Fishing permits are required in Yellowstone, state-issued fishing permits are not valid within the park.
+Yellowstone Lake and other areas open June 15.
+Yellowstone fishing permits are required, state-issued fishing permits are not valid within the park.
 Anglers 16 years or older need a permit to fish in the park.
 Younger children can fish for free under certain conditions.
+Permits are available at ranger stations, visitor centers, general stores, and at select locations outside the park.

-Anglers are responsible for knowing how to tell the difference between species.
+Anglers are responsible for knowing the difference between species.
 Native fish must be released unharmed back into the water immediately.
-These include: